 It’s this ability to run for safety which proponents of active investing claim gives active managers an edge in bear markets.

-But there are two important issues they conveniently overlook.
+But there are two important issues they overlook.

 First, the exposure of active funds to safer assets is still pretty minor.

-These two factors help to explain why, contrary to the conventional wisdom, managed funds generally do worse in market downturns than index funds!
+These two factors help to explain why, contrary to conventional wisdom…

 Furthermore, fewer than 45% outperformed their benchmarks in the bear market of 2007-2009.